ChiperSage/chipersage/README.md

 # Hi, I'm ChiperSage AKA ByteNinja 👋

 ### About Me
-I'm a Full-Stack Developer with experience in building web applications using JavaScript, React, and Node.js.
+I'm a Backend Web Developer with experience in building web applications using JavaScript, React, and Node.js.
 I love to solve complex problems and build scalable software solutions.

 ### Skills
 - **Languages**: JavaScript, Python, Java